viamrobotics/micro-rdk/README.md

 git checkout v4.4.1
 git submodule update --init --recursive
 ```
-You will then need to install the tools for ESP-IDF
+You will then need to install the tools for ESP-IDF:

 ``` shell
 cd ~/esp/esp-idf